 Prevention and control measures involve factors that can be considered to avoid having chronic pains, these include:

-- Eating healthy foods to avoid having health conditions that may lead to the chronic pains
+- Eating healthy foods to avoid having health conditions that may lead to chronic pains

-- Having exercises to strengthen muscles and releasing endorphins.
+- Exercising to strengthen muscles and releasing endorphins.

-- Avoiding doing heavy jobs to avoid the fatigue of muscles.
+- Avoid jobs that require heavy lifting, to avoid the fatigue of muscles.

 - Seeking counseling in times of depression or anxiety, shock, or unstable moods.